Wribbe/50eitn/proj3/notes.md

     gcc -o tmpcode tmpcode.c -ltspi -std=c99 -Wall ./tmpcode

-Which will generate and print 32 random bytes.
+Which will generate and print 32 random bytes and print contents of first 3 PCR-registers.